python-hyper/h11/README.rst

 Well, ok...
 I also wanted to play with `Curio
 <https://curio.readthedocs.io/en/latest/tutorial.html>`_, which has no
-HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Corey's call-to-arms blog-post.
+HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Cory's call-to-arms blog-post.

 And, most importantly, I was sick and needed a gloriously pointless yak-shaving project to distract me from all the things I should have